lionelmace/iks-lab/book/monitor-cluster-metrics.md

 # Monitoring metrics with Sysdig

-Sysdig Platform documentation encompasses everything related to handling the Sysdig agent installation, administration and configuration.
+Sysdig Monitor is part of Sysdig’s container intelligence platform.
+Sysdig uses a unified platform to deliver security, monitoring, and forensics in a container and microservices-friendly architecture.

+Once the agent has started sending metrics to Sysdig for your environment, you can use the Sysdig Monitor UI to view and analyze that data.

 ## Provision an instance of Monitoring with Sysdig service